anjithp/emailsenderapp/README.md

 Prerequisites:

-- Install <a href="https://nodejs.org/en/">Node.Js</a> on machine where application is being run(minimum version 12)
+- Install <a href="https://nodejs.org/en/">Node.Js</a> on machine where application is being run(minimum supported version 12)
-- You'll also need .env file which should be placed at the root level of the application.
-Please contact the recruiter or email me at anjith.p@gmail.com for the file
+- You'll also need .env file and credentials.json file which should be placed at the root level of the application.
+Please contact the recruiter or email me at anjith.p@gmail.com for the files

 Once the above steps are done, navigate to the root level of the application and run the below command: